spjpgrd/colors/README.md

 **A gorgeous, accessible color system.**

-Based on Radix Colors, modified and enhanced by Seán Doran.
+Based on Radix Colors, modified and enhanced by Sean Doran.

 ---